 Question 111 assesses whether any formal authority of the legislature to amend the Executive's Budget Proposal is used in practice.
 The responses to this question should be determined based on action by the legislature related to the Enacted Budget used in the OBS.
 Choose answer "a" if the legislature used its authority in law to amend the Executive's Budget Proposal during the most recent budget approval process, and amendments were adopted (all, or at least some of them).
-Answer "a" also applies if the legislature used its authority in law to amend the Executive's Budget Proposal, but the amendments were rejected by executive veto.
+Answer "a" also applies if the legislature used its authority in law to amend the Executive veto.
 Answer "b" applies if the legislature used its authority in law to propose amendments to the Executive's Budget Proposal, but none of these amendments were adopted.
 Answer "c" applies if the legislature has the authority in law to amend the budget, but no amendments were proposed during its consideration.
-Answer "d" applies when the legislature does not have any authority to amend the budget (that is, Question 110 is answer "d").
+Answer "d" applies when the legislature does not have any authority to amend the budget (that is, Question 110 is answere "d").